-Section of District Plan District Plan Policy / Para / Appendix Modified text (deleted text shown in red font as struck through and additional text shown in red font and underlined) Reason for change narrow the gap between the planned housing provision and the assessed needs of the wider area.
-3.39.
-As noted above, the Plan's housing provision includes a contribution of 105 dwellings per year towards the unmet needs of neighbouring authorities, and the strategic allocation at Pease Pottage is proposed as a direct response to those of Crawley Borough Council.
-Chapter 4: Policies DP1: Sustainable Development in Mid Sussex Amend supporting text and policy as follows: Policy DP1 promotes economic, social and environmental gains through development based on the aims of the Mid Sussex Partnership's Sustainable Communities Strategy (2008-2018).
-These cannot be achieved in isolation because they are mutually dependent.
-People who live and work within the community are more likely to spend money in local shops and businesses and build local supply chains.
-Improving sustainable transport choices can have a positive impact on quality of life, public health, minimising the impacts of climate change, reducing congestion and enhancing people's spending power.
-Opportunities to build safe and socially inclusive places can improve community cohesion and quality of life.
-The District Plan seeks to achieve sustainable development in accordance with paragraph 10 of Correction and clarifications. the National Planning Policy Framework, which requires Plans to take local circumstances into account so that they respond to the opportunities for achieving sustainable development.
-DP1: Sustainable Development in Mid Sussex Strategic Objectives: All.
-Evidence Base: Mid Sussex Sustainable Communities Strategy 2008-2018.
-When considering planning applications, the Council will take a positive approach that reflects the presumption in favour of sustainable development contained in the National Planning Policy Framework (paragraphs 14 and 15).
-In doing so, it will respond to opportunities to meet economic, environmental and social needs, each strand treated equally.
-In Mid Sussex, sustainable development means that which:
+Chapter 4: DP1: Amend Development in Mid Sussex Policy I the aim cannot within t Chapter 4: DP1: Amend Policies Sustainable Development in Mid Sussex the aim cannot within t narrow the gap between the planned housing provision and the assessed needs of the wider area.
+As noted above, the Plan's housing provision includes a contribution of 105 dwellings per year towards the unmet needs of neighbouring authorities, and the strategic allocation at Policies Sustainable Development in Mid Sussex the aim cannot within t Pease Pottage is proposed as a direct response to those of Crawley Borough Council. enhand improve The Dis the Nat account DP1: S Strateg Eviden When reflect And supporting text and policy as follows: Y DP1 promotes economic, social and environmental gains through development based on ms of the Mid Sussex Partnership's Sustainable Communities Strategy (2008-2018).
+These be to be achieved in isolation because they are mutually dependent.
+People who live and work the community are more likely to spend money in local shops and businesses and build supply chains.
+Improving sustainable transport choices can have a positive impact on y of life, public health, minimising the impacts of climate change, reducing congestion and ncing people's spending power.
+Opportunities to build safe and socially inclusive places can ve community cohesion and quality of life.
+District Plan seeks to achieve sustainable development in accordance with paragraph 10 of ational Planning Policy Framework, which requires Plans to take local circumstances into int so that they respond to the opportunities for achieving sustainable development.
+Sustainable Development in Mid Sussex egic Objectives: All. nce Base: Mid Sussex Sustainable Communities Strategy 2008-2018.
+In considering planning applications, the Council will take a positive approach that tts the presumption in favour of sustainable development contained in the National bing Policy Framework (paragraphs 14 and 15).
+In doing so, it will respond to Correction and clarifications.

-Section of District Plan District Plan Policy / Para / Appendix Modified text (deleted text shown in red font as struck through and additional text shown in red font and underlined) Reason for change • improves quality of life, wellbeing and the conditions in which people live, work, travel and take leisure; • provides housing that meets the needs of present and future generations in locations that are consistent with Policy DP6 Settlement Hierarchy other policies in the Plan; • contributes to the creation of balanced communities that meet the needs of all residents with appropriate infrastructure and public facilities that are accessible to all; • increases the opportunity for people to spend more time within their communities so they can build stronger relationships with neighbours, leading to safe and socially inclusive places with a greater sense of social responsibility; • increases opportunities to walk, cycle or use public transport, including as part of the green infrastructure network; Economic • supports the local economy in both towns and villages and in rural areas; • creates jobs in towns and villages, minimises the need to travel to other areas for employment and gives people the opportunity to access jobs, shops and leisure facilities close to home; Environmental • protects, enhances, restores and utilises natural and environmental assets, including special protections for irreplaceable habitats; • respects the intrinsic character and beauty of the countryside; • maximises the use of previously developed land and buildings within the built-up areas and reduces the environmental impacts of development; and reflects the need to adapt to the impacts of climate change.
-I. I .
+Section of District Plan District Plan Policy / Para / Appendix Modified text (deleted text shown in red font as struck through and additional text shown in red font and underlined) Reason for change Social improves quality of life, wellbeing and the conditions in which people live, work, travel and take leisure; provides housing that meets the needs of present and future generations in locations that are consistent with Policy DP6 Settlement Hierarchy other policies in the Plan; contributes to the creation of balanced communities that meet the needs of all residents with appropriate infrastructure and public facilities that are accessible to all; increases the opportunity for people to spend more time within their communities so they can build stronger relationships with neighbours, leading to safe and socially inclusive places with a greater sense of social responsibility; increases opportunities to walk, cycle or use public transport, including as part of the green infrastructure network; Economic supports the local economy in both towns and villages and in rural areas; creates jobs in towns and villages, minimises the need to travel to other areas for employment and gives people the opportunity to access jobs, shops and leisure facilities close to home; Environmental protects, enhances, restores and utilises natural and environmental assets, including special protections for irreplaceable habitats; respects the intrinsic character and beauty of the countryside; maximises the use of previously developed land and buildings within the built-up areas and reduces the environmental impacts of development; and reflects the need to the impacts of climate change.
 1